nonsensicalraven/nonsensicalraven/README.md

 - 🧑‍🏫 I want to teach someday — genuinely, not as a backup plan
 - 🏛️ I think about Alexander the Great every day
 - 📖 I read a lot — history, philosophy, literature, the occasional rabbit hole on ancient civilizations
-- 🐦 my GitHub username is `nonsensicalraven` and yes, it has a story

 ---

 *always curious. always building.* ✨